 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movement
+Structural movemen nt

 Repair category 1

-Notes There are some distortions to the external walls, although there is no evidence of recent significant movement affecting the property.
+Notes There was no evidence of significant structural movement within the limitations of our inspection.